0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 In just a few lines of code, we can get the computer to do a set of instructions SO QUICKLY that it's indistinguishable from magic.

-And some people don't know that, especially if they're non-programmers.
+And some people don't know how easy this is, especially if they're non-programmers.

-They look at the box with the blinking lights and assume it must be built in the same way that bridges, railroads, and cars are built.
+They look at the box with the blinking lights and reasonably assume it must be built in the same way that bridges, railroads, and cars are built.

 ---